4.2 Ask for heartfelt responses not shallow opinions

 They took Sara deeper into her writing.

-I’ve noticed that if you ask people for criticism, that switches them into…
+I’ve noticed that if you ask people for criticism, they switch into judgement mode.

 A mood of advocacy.